turbot/steampipe-docs/docs/guides/search-path.md

 - You've seen references to the search path elsewhere, but you're not sure why it's important
 - You asked what you thought was a simple question on the Steampipe Slack, and instead of an answer they sent you this link (ugh...homework...)

-This guide answers your questions.
+This guide will attempt to answer these questions in 5 minutes or less.

 ## Schemas in Postgres